AlexanderLapygin/cra-react_17-ts_4-tailwind-cypress_10-starter/README.md

 UNDER_DEVELOPMENT

-# CRA on TypeScript starter with Tilewind CSS with UI testing on Cypress with Cypress Testing Library
+# CRA on TypeScript starter with Tailwind CSS with UI testing on Cypress with Cypress Testing Library

 ## Feature tags